rebelsky/sams-assorted-musings-reflections/scheduling-fall-terms-2020-06-25.md

 it through the approval process.
 Fun fun fun [20].

 ---

+**_Postscript_**: My colleagues' commitment to our students and to the institution shines through in this whole process.
+We are all [22] on nine-month contracts that ended in mid-May.
+Yet faculty are still doing training for online teaching, participating in meetings, responding to requests to update the schedule, reworking classes almost from scratch, and so much more.
+It's a lot of unpaid labor, and it's labor we do because we care.
+While it's not paid, I hope that it ends up being compensated in other ways, say through successful classes, reasonable workload (for ourselves, our students, our fellow employees), a healthy community, and a sense of accomplishment.

+---

+**_Postscript_**: One benefit of musing about this topic was that I got some ideas on ways to update the memo.
+Yay!
+Let's hope that it's successful, or at least partially successful.

+---

 [1] Yes, Grinnell is considered a city.
 I'm pretty sure that where I grew up, you needed 100,000 people to be considered a city.
 Grinnell